kubeedge/kubeedge/docs/components/edge/edged.md

 ## ConfigMap Management
 In edged, ConfigMaps are also handled separately.
-For operations like addition, deletion and modifications, there are separate sets of config messages or interfaces.
+For operations like addition, deletion and modification, there are separate sets of config messages and interfaces.
 Using these interfaces, ConfigMaps are updated in cache store.
 The flow diagram below explains the message flow.